dynobase-icon

 Timestream

-Timestream is more useful when users must collect and analyze operational metrics such as CPU/memory utilization, network data, and IOPS(Input/Output Operations per second) to monitor health and optimize instance utilization.
-And large amounts of data may be easily stored and analyzed thanks to Amazon Timestream.
+Timestream is more useful when users must collect and analyze operational metrics such as CPU/memory utilization, network data, and IOPS (Input/Output Operations per second) to monitor health and optimize instance utilization.
+Large amounts of data may be easily stored and analyzed thanks to Amazon Timestream.

 Some of the use cases where Timestream is used: